 For all financial instruments measured at amortized cost and financial instruments designated at fair value through profit or loss, interest income or expense is recorded using the EIR.
 EIR is the rate that exactly discounts estimated future cash payments or receipts through the expected life of the financial instrument or a shorter period, where appropriate, to the net carrying amount of the financial asset or financial liability.
 The calculation considers all contractual terms of the financial instrument and includes any fees or incremental costs that are directly attributable to the instrument and are an integral part of the EIR, but not future credit losses.
-The carrying amount of the financial asset or financial liability is adjusted if the Bank revises its estimates of payments or receipts.
+The carrying amount of the financial asset or financial asset or financial asset or financial asset or financial liability is adjusted if the Bank revises its estimates of payments or receipts.
 The adjusted carrying amount is calculated based on the original EIR and the change in carrying amount is recorded as "Interest income" for financial assets and "Interest expense" for financial liabilities.